FOLLOW & CONNECT WITH ICM

 Step 2: The next step is to achieve Certified Court Executive status.
 There are two ways to satisfy this requirement.
 A candidate for the ICM Fellows Program may achieve CCE status by attending the ICM Fellows Program Residential CCE Phase held annually in June in Williamsburg, Virginia.
 Candidates who select this option complete CCE certification in three weeks.
 The Residential CCE Phase is intended for those who desire an immersion experience with classmates from a diverse environment.
 Participants must first complete the ICM Fellows Distance Learning Phase that runs from mid-January through mid-May.
 The Distance Learning Phase is then followed by the three-week, in-residence CCE Phase.
 ICM Fellows candidates who complete the three-week residency are awarded the Certified Court Executive certification.
 After receiving CCE certification, participants continue to the Court Project Phase, the third step of the ICM Fellows Program.

 Step 3: The third step toward becoming an ICM Fellow is completion of the Court Project Phase.
 The Court Project Phase entails a court research and improvement project.
 Participants must design and complete an independent research project and present a written report to the Dean of the ICM Fellows Program for approval.
 The Dean will assign a Project Supervisor to each candidate to oversee the court project.
 Approved reports are equivalent in quality to a master's degree thesis and must include an abstract, introduction, literature review, methods, findings, conclusions and recommendations, appendices, and references.
 Completed reports add to the growing court administration literature and are maintained in the NCSC Library and readily accessible online.
 Upon successful completion of the Court Project Phase, participants are eligible to attend the Presentation Phase, the final step to become an ICM Fellow.

 Step 4: The ICM Fellows Program Presentation Phase is the fourth step and the culmination of this professional development process.
-This final step includes a three-day master class held in Washington, D.C. during which participants present and reflect upon the results of their court improvement projects.
+This final step includes a four-day Master class held in Washington, D.C. during which participants present and reflect upon the results of their court improvement projects.
 Successful participants are recognized at a graduation ceremony and awarded certification as a Fellow of the Institute for Court Management.